Milić Kedić: Revolution

 Valjevo nahiya leaders Jakov Nenadović and archpriest Matija Nenadović, the brother and son of Aleksa, respectively, gathered 700 men at the Brankovina hill on and called upon Nikola Grbović and Milić Kedić to join them and avenge the knezes.
 They immediately gathered men from their knežina and went for Valjevo, with Kedić and Milivoje Tadić setting camp southwest of the town at the Vrana hill.
 Kedić and Tadić took the Brđani hill while Grbović went to Žuber to the east of the town.
 Nenadović's army set up northeast of the town towards the Vrana hill where Kedić now was based.
 Grbović and Matija Nenadović discussed the operation on at Pošare, and on his way back, Grbović had chardaks, hay and straws outside the town lit on fire.
 Kedić saw the smoke in the evening and believed that the siege had begun, and entered the town from the south while Tadić descended Brđani into the town.
 They set Turk houses on fire and entered combat, upon which Grbović and Matija Nenadović attacked from their sides.
 The Turks fortified themselves in a stone courtyard but decided that they couldn't withstand the attack, and in the morning escaped through the western side, and went for Bosnia.
 Jakov destroyed a reinforcement at Svileuva and then besieged Šabac.
 Kedić protected the Valjevo nahija from reinforcements from Soko while Grbović protected it from Užice.
-The Dahije were supported by Ali-paša Vidajić against the Serbs that attacked the towns of Valjevo and Šabac in springtime 1804.
+The Dahije were supported by captain Ali-paša Vidajić of the Sanjak of Zvornik against the Serbs that attacked the towns of Valjevo and Šabac in springtime 1804.